Metacomet Trail: Origin and name

 In the late 19th century, interests in mountains as places to build recreational footpaths took root in New England with organizations such as the Appalachian Mountain Club, the Green Mountain Club, and the Connecticut Forest and Park Association.
 Following the pioneering effort of the Green Mountain Club in the inauguration of Vermont's Long Trail in 1918, the Connecticut Forest and Park Association, spearheaded by Edgar Laing Heermance, created the 23-mile (37 km) Quinnipiac Trail on the Metacomet Ridge in southern Connecticut in 1928 and soon followed it up with the Metacomet Trail.
 Over 700 mi of "blue blaze trails" in Connecticut were completed by the association by the end of the 20th century.

 The name "Metacomet" was borrowed from the 17th century sachem of the Wampanoag Tribe of southern New England who led his people during King Philip's War.
-According to popular folklore, Metacomet, dubbed "King Phillip" by the English colonists, watched the burning of the village of Simsbury in 1676 from a cave on Talcott Mountain.
+According to popular folklore, Metacomet, also known by his English name "King Phillip", watched the burning of the village of Simsbury in 1676 from a cave on Talcott Mountain.
 The cave is now known as King Phillip's Cave, accessible via a side trail from the Metacomet Trail.
 Joseph Wadsworth is also said to have camped at the cave after saving the Charter of Connecticut from being repossessed by the King's emissary.